 4 tsp chopped fresh rosemary or 2 tsp dried

 1 cup button mushrooms, quartered

 1 cup cremini mushrooms, quartered

-4 oz (1/2 cup) extra virgin olive oil
+4 ounces (1/2 cup) extra-virgin olive oil

-2 tbsp ground black pepper
+2 Tbsp ground black pepper

 1. Make salt brine by dissolving kosher salt in water.
-Place pork loin roast in saltwater brine until covered and refrigerate 24 hours.
+Place pork loin roast in saltwater brine until covered, and refrigerate 24 hours.
 Remove roast, discard brine, and pat roast until dry.

 4. Remove loin from pan, slice, and arrange in a serving dish.
-Spoon mushrooms and sauce over the top and serve.
+Spoon mushrooms and sauce over the top, and serve.

 Green Bean Casserole

 "Green bean casserole -- it doesn't get any more Southern holiday than that," Truex says.
 "This recipe keeps all the creamy goodness the classic dish brings, but without the fat and calories."